sundsvallai/intric/docs/troubleshooting.md

 1. Verify the service is running
 2. Check hostname and port are correct
 3. Ensure network connectivity between services
+4. Check if the service is listening on the expected interface (not just localhost)

 ### "Permission denied"